-There are three factors that will contribute to rate increases for health plans.
+There are three factors that will contribute to rate increases for Colorado health medical plans.

-Rates for Group Health Insurance Plans Increase as You Age
+Rates for Group Health Medical Plans Increase as You Age

-Health insurance rates are primarily based on age.
-As you age, your health insurance rates increase.
+The rates for medical plans are based primarily based on age.
+As you age, the rates for your health insurance medical plans increase.

 Why is age a driving factor of group health insurance costs?
 The reason is older Colorado residents use health insurance more than younger folks.
 As we age, we may find that we have a greater need for medicines and more frequent monitoring of medical conditions.

 If we are using the health care system to watch and treat medical conditions, there is a cost that is involved for care.
 So if we look at the annual cost of care bill for a 60-year-old as opposed to a 25-year-old, on average, there will be a pretty large difference in the cost of care.